mhannum72/mylunch/README.md

 todo
 ====

+* There's a bug if you try to delete a meal that you have just created ..
+  You gotta fix this

+* If you keep deleting stuff, you can make it so that there's something behind the thing being deleted.
+You gotta fix this.

 * Also create a shift-mode for adding a meal if you happen to be looking at the first page.